MIT-Emerging-Talent/ET6-CDSP-group-18-repo/notes/01_project_pathway.md

 - Who are the primary users Ministry of Health? local clinics? donors?
 - How often data is updated, and who collects it?
-- Are there known gaps or biases in what’s currently available?
+- Are there known gaps or biases in what's currently available?
 - Are there any data privacy, security, or political sensitivities we should be aware of?
 - Are there specific geographies, health conditions, or time periods